cmu-rss-lab/rosdiscover-evaluation/README.rst

   $ pipenv install 3.9.5

+**TODO: Needs to be updated.
+Also include how to build cxx-extrace**

 * clone the repo
 * create a `pipenv` for the directory and execute all following commands in the pipenv shell
 * call `./scripts/setup`